-DDRTX is run completely by volunteers whose time is limited.
 If you have a question, please check out our Frequently Asked Questions page to see if you can find the answer.
-If you still need to contact us, we ask that you either leave a message on the answering machine or send an email.
-Please do not do both.
+If you still need to contact us, we ask that you email us at email@example.com.

 I have submitted my application.
 Now what happens?